EpicBounties/CorporateSite/_posts/en/2022-01-28-why-implement-a-bug-bounty-program.md

 Nowadays, any company can access a Bug bounty program, but not all of them know that they must have a good security system in place before they can start the program.

-To test your security system, there are already companies like Epic Bounties, which provide all the information to those companies that are interested in this service, through clear documentation and content.
+To test your security system, there are already companies like <a href="https://www.epicbounties.com/es/">Epic Bounties</a>, which provide all the information to those companies that are interested in this service, through clear documentation and content.

 In addition, support is available to help you through the entire programme process.